© Berlin Mathematical School

 The subject of the Berlin Mathematical School is Mathematics, which encompasses many fields that are traditionally termed either "pure" or "applied" mathematics.

 The BMS prefers, however, not to make that distinction; instead, the teaching areas covered by the BMS are grouped into seven parts, each of which covers a quite broad, but coherent, part of mathematics.
-The core offering of the BMS Phase I study program consists of 16 one-semester basic courses, at least two for each of the seven teaching areas.
+The core offering of the BMS Phase I study program consists of 17 one-semester basic courses, at least two for each of the eight teaching areas.
 These courses are modern introductions to research in the respective areas, stressing interdisciplinary and trans-disciplinary connections and applications, modern trends and current questions.
 Their purpose is to provide solid foundations in the field, geared towards ambitious students who after the BMS Phase I will head towards mathematics PhD research work.